adamgoodrich/WorldManager/README.md

 ## Basic Usage Pattern

+To enable and disable all events, update and lateupdate
+    WorldManager.Instance.WorldAPIActive = true/false;

 To generate events, and get and set values use the following generic format e.g.
-    WorldManager.Instance.Api()
+    WorldManager.Instance.Api();
+    var value = WorldManager.Instance.Property;
+    WorldManager.Instance.Property = value;

 To receive events when values are changed implement your own listener via the IWorldApiChangeHandler interface and then connect it up e.g.

     public class WorldController : MonoBehaviour, IWorldApiChangeHandler
     {